 The Company sells to retailers, distributors and casual dining operators primarily in the southeastern, southwestern, northeastern and western United States.
 Management periodically performs credit evaluations of its customers' financial condition and generally does not require collateral.
-One customer accounted for more than 10% of consolidated sales for each of the years ended October 31, 2017, 2016 and 2015.
-Sales to that customer accounted for 17.0%, 17.5%, and 16.2% of the Company's consolidated net sales in fiscal 2017, 2016, and 2015, respectively.
+Two customers accounted for more than 10% of consolidated sales for the year ended October 31, 2018.
+Sales to those customers accounted for 14.3% and 10.5%, respectively, of the Company's net sales during fiscal 2018.
+One customer accounted for more than 10% of consolidated sales for each of the years ended October 31, 2017 and 2016.
+Sales to that customer accounted for 17.0% and 17.5% of the Company's net sales during fiscal 2017 and 2016, respectively.
 Shipping and handling costs are included as a component of cost of sales.

 Generally, revenue is recognized in connection with a transaction when the Company has agreed to sell, and our customer has agreed to purchase, a specific quantity of product, when delivery has occurred, when the price to the buyer has been fixed, and when collectability is reasonably assured.
-For most customers, this occurs when the product is delivered to customers.
+For most customers, this occurs when the product is delivered.
 Revenue on certain international sales is recognized upon transfer of title, which may occur at varying times between shipment and delivery.
 Revenue is recognized as the net amount estimated to be received after deducting estimated amounts for discounts, cooperative advertising allowances, product terms and other items.